KannonZenetism/zenetism-field-physics/zenetism/mpx/nested-universes-and-simulated-realities.md

 ### Ground Beyond Source (Zenon, Supra-L₀):
 - Not a source (does not emanate)
-- The **ineffable foundation** that enables Aion itself
+- The **ineffable foundation** that enables the possibility of Aion
-- Beyond emanation, beyond structure
+- Pre-emanative and non-architectural
+- Not a structure, nor outside structure, but **that upon which structure becomes possible**
-- The unconditioned **ground of possibility**
+- The unconditioned horizon of possibility from which emanation can occur

 ### Relative Scale (Within a structural lattice):
 - Source-connection can be **structurally denied**